 The cash balance plan actuary is an important part of the cash balance process.
-He or she provides critical tasks that are required to set up and administer each plan.
+They provide critical tasks that are required to set up and administer each plan.

-What Does a Cash Balance Plan Actuary Do?
+What Does an Actuary Do?

 - Cash balance actuary also analyses and advice the plan administrators of any financial consequences if any proposals to be implemented on the plan.
 An actuary should analyze outcome when changes to the plan rules are proposed or when augmentations of an individual’s benefit or group member’s benefits are considered.